stefanik36/Soul-Prison/README.md

 # Soul-Prison
-From scratch implementation of artificial neural network in Java language.
+Implementation of artificial neural network from scratch in Java language.